ajv-validator/ajv/README.md

 You can require ajv directly from the code you browserify - in this case ajv will be a part of your bundle.

-If you need to use ajv in several bundles you can create a separate browserified bundle using `bin/create-bundle` script (thanks to [siddo420](https://github.com/siddo420)).
+If you need to use ajv in several bundles you can create a separate browserified bundle using `npm run bundle` script (thanks to [siddo420](https://github.com/siddo420)).

 Then you need to load ajv in the browser:
 ```